Out Of Work Because Of A Disk Herniation?

 In cases of immediate injury, many workers will visit the emergency room for X-rays.
 Unfortunately, an X-ray cannot detect a herniated disk.
 An MRI, which makes a detailed picture of the cross sections of your spine, will help a physician determine if a disk has been herniated.
 Other diagnostic tools may be deemed reasonable and necessary.

-Our firm is prepared to take care of your legal needs whether you were injured in an accident or suffer from degenerative disk disease caused by years of job-related stress to your spine.
+Our firm in Stratford, CT is prepared to take care of your legal needs whether you were injured in an accident or suffer from degenerative disk disease caused by years of job-related stress to your spine.
 We want to help you get the coverage you deserve for the treatments you require.
 Contact us at 203-386-1433 or reach us online for a no-cost, no-obligation consultation.